Staiana/Greenwashing_Project_Group_6/README.md

 Stata Do-file
 Open Stata.
-Run the analysis.do file to perform additional descriptive analysis and regression models.
+Run the Group_6.do file to perform additional descriptive analysis and regression models.